ConservativeHome: Business

-In September 2009 Lord Ashcroft, the then-Deputy Chairman of the Conservative Party, took a controlling stake of 57.5% in PoliticsHome, the politically-neutral sister-site to ConservativeHome.
+In September 2009 Lord Ashcroft, Deputy Chairman of the Conservative Party, took a controlling stake of 57.5% in PoliticsHome, the politically-neutral sister-site to ConservativeHome.
 In 2011, Ashcroft sold PoliticsHome to Dod's Group, which he co-owns, and retained ConservativeHome.

-In 2017, the website stated that it gets over two million unique visitors a year.
+In 2017, the website stated that it had over two million unique visitors a year.

 ConservativeHomeUSA

 In 2010, ConservativeHome launched an American site, ConservativeHomeUSA, which is edited by Ryan Streeter and Montgomerie.
 Contributors included John Thune, Roger Bate, Herbert London, David Frum and many other Republican and conservative think-tank and media figures.
 On 17 May 2012 the site announced its closure.